1 How to report

 If you think a child is in immediate danger, call the police on 999.

 Contact us if it is less urgent and you are worried about the welfare of a child or children under 18 years of age living in West Sussex - for example, if you want us to make sure a child is safe or tell us about a child's general welfare.

 2 What happens after you contact us

 When we hear that a child might be being harmed in some way we make enquiries, usually starting by visiting the child and family.
 If a visit would put the child at more risk then we will make enquiries first.

-We normally investigate with the police and we try to speak to all other professionals who may know the child and their family.
+We normally investigate with the police and try to speak to all other professionals who may know the child and their family.

-If we are concerned about the future safety of the child then we may hold a meeting, which is called a child protection conference.
-This meeting involves all of the professionals who know the child and family, the parents and, for part of the meeting if they are old enough, the child (usually over 10 years of age).
+If we are concerned about the future safety of the child we may hold a meeting, called a child protection conference.
+This meeting involves all of the professionals who know the child and family, the parents and, for part of the meeting if they are old enough (usually over 10 years of age), the child.